oren12321/Scroll/README.md

-# PowerShell Diagnostic & Rotating Logging Framework
+# Scroll: PowerShell Diagnostic & Rotating Logging Framework

 A high-traceability logging toolkit designed for complex automation and system deployments.
 This framework captures deep metadata from the [PowerShell CallStack](https://learn.microsoft.com) and provides automated file rotation to maintain system performance and disk health.